wkhayrattee/SavantPHP/README.md

 ### The Future

 - I have been a big fan and user of Savant.
 I decided to keep it alive and I'm still using it.
-- I am not sure how far this will go, but I'm going to leave it here so that it can be used with the latest tools like composer, making it have proper namespace..etc just for me (and perhaps some others) to keep using it.
+- I am not sure how far this will go, but I'm going to support it however I can (grateful if **YOU** contribute too) so that it can be used with the latest tools available like composer, making it have proper namespace..etc.
+This would be very helpful to me but I hope to some others too, who like me are inline with the aim above.
+So keep using it! cheers.
 - Savant PHP still makes very much sense using as it honors the KISS principle.
-I like to keep it simple.
+Consider this Savant PHP Reloaded!

 ### Your Contribution